Edoardo Ballerini: Audiobooks

 Ballerini is a frequent and award-winning audiobook narrator.
 In 2007 he recorded his first book, Machiavelli's The Prince, as a favor for a friend who was starting a new studio.
 Ballerini considers Beautiful Ruins (2012) to be a career changing moment; prior to this he had only recorded a few books, and its success catapulted his audiobook career.
 Beautiful Ruins won the Audio Publishers Association award for best audiobook of the year on the solo male narrator category.
 Ballerini is also a two-time winner of Society of Voice Arts Awards.

 He received Earphones Awards from AudioFile magazine for his recordings of Stephen Greenblatt's National Book Award-winning The Swerve, Paul Farmer's Haiti: After the Earthquake (with Meryl Streep and Eric Conger), and Kristopher Jansma's The Unchangeable Spots of Leopards.
 In a feature profile, The New York Times Magazine called him "The Voice of God", in part because of his narration of the Hebrew Bible.
 Other major titles include War and Peace, The Metamorphosis.
-His 135-hour recording of Karl Ove Knausgaards six-volume autobiographical opus, My Struggle which he considers his most ambitious, took him 200 hours over the course of five years to finish.
+His 135-hour recording of Karl Ove Knausgaards six-volume autobiographical opus, My Struggle, which he considers his most ambitious, took him 200 hours over the course of five years to finish.

-His short form narration work includes episodes of "Sunday Reads" for The New York Times The Daily Podcast, stories for the "Modern Love" Podcast, as well as "Sleep Stories" for the popular Calm app, and frequent narration of articles for The New Yorker, The Atlantic, The New York Times Magazine, Rolling Stone and Vanity Fair through the subscription service Audm.
+His short form narration work includes episodes of "Sunday Reads" for The New York Times The Daily Podcast, stories for the "Modern Love" podcast.

 Theater

-Ballerini made his first professional appearance on stage as a child at the age of 10 at Theater for the New City, New York, in Mario Prosperi's "Uncle Mario."
+At age 10, Ballerini made his first professional appearance on stage at Theater for the New City, New York, in Mario Prosperi's "Uncle Mario."
 He subsequently joined the Italian Commedia dell'arte troupe "I giullari di piazza" for several performances.
 Stage credits as an adult include "Crossroads" at The Henry Street Settlement (1994), several pieces in "The Eugene O'Neill Project" (1995-1996) at The Actors Studio and The Eugene O'Neill Center, Stefanie Zadravec's "Honey Brown Eyes" (2010) on Theater Row, and John Jesurun's "Chang in a Void Moon" (1997-2015) at The Kitchen and other venues.

 Personal life

-Ballerini moved to Los Angeles in 2000 before eventually returning to the New York area,.
+Ballerini moved to Los Angeles in 2000, before eventually returning to the New York area.
 Ballerini has a small sound studio in his house where he records books; the house was once owned by a silent movie star.
-He is married with two children.
+He has one son and one daughter.